trskop/command-wrapper/man/command-wrapper-cd.1.md

 # OPTIONS

 \--shell, -s
-:   Execute a subshell even if in a Tmux session.
+:   Execute a subshell even if in a Tmux session or in Kitty terminal.

 \--tmux, -t
 :   Create a new Tmux window, or fail if not in Tmux.